Sungji Hong

 Sungji Hong (홍성지) (b.
 1973) is a South Korean composer.
 Her work Missa Lumen de Lumine, a setting of the Roman-rite Catholic Mass ordinary for three voices, was written for Trio Mediæval in 2002.
 The trio recorded it in 2005.
 In a review for The Gramophone, Ivan Moody found it "rather a fragmentary affair", though with "some dazzling moments".

+Biography

+Sungji Hong received a 2022 Guggenheim Fellowship, a 2022 Charles Ives Fellowship from the American Academy of Arts and Letters, and a 2024 Civitella Ranieri Foundation Fellowship.
+She was also a recipient of commissions from the Fromm Music Foundation in both 2004 and 2019.She was the Manson Fellow of Composition at the Royal Academy and was made an Associate of the Royal Academy of Music (ARAM) in London.

+Hong is currently an Associate Professor of Music Composition at the University of North Texas.